-Capturing a Generic Model by Meta-Assumptions.
+Remark 1 (Capturing a Generic Model by Meta-Assumptions).
 While a generic model allows us to precisely define and argue about large classes of algebraic attacks, it is unsatisfying because any such oracle model, by definition, cannot be achieved in the plain model.
 Thus, we would like to capture as much as we can of a generic model by means of what we would call a "Meta-Assumption."
 Intuitively, a Meta-Assumption specifies conditions under which the only attacks that are possible in the plain model with a specific instantiation of the oracle, are those that are possible in the oracle model itself - where the conditions that the Meta-Assumption imposes allow the assumption to be plausible.
-In the full version of this paper, we will give plausible examples of Meta-Assumptions.
-For example, one of these Meta-Assumptions about Multilinear Jigsaw Puzzles will allow us to interpret our VBB result as a reduction showing that our candidate, when instantiated with Multilinear Jigsaw Puzzles, achieves the indistinguishability obfuscation definition, under this particular Meta-Assumption.
+For example, one can consider the Decisional Diffie Hellman (DDH) assumption as a meta assumption on the instantiation of the group \mathbb{Z}q as a multiplicative subgroup of $\mathbb{Z}{p=kq+1}^$, stipulating that certain attacks that would be infeasible in the ideal setting, are also infeasible when working with the actual encoding of the group elements.